Prompt our AI agent to generate new tests

-We are deploying an AI agent to find the interactions leading towards a desired user flow.
-While our AI agent finds the steps of your test cases, it informs you about the progress it’s making by showing the steps.
+While our AI agent generates the steps of your test cases, it informs you about its progress.

 This is how you do it:

-• Give us a path where the AI agent should start its test case generation process, e.g. /overview/
+• Give us a path where the AI agent should start its test case generation process, e.g. /products/

 • Select a test case that should run before the AI agent is about to run.